Can Air Conditioning Affect Transmission?

 1. Cooling System Is Compromised

-Transmission fluid, after lubricating the components of the transmission, passes through the transmission cooler lines to maintain its temperature.
-You’ll find transmission cooler lines near the radiator.
+The transmission fluid moves around to lubricate the parts in the transmission.
+After that, it goes through the transmission cooler lines to control its temperature.
+You can see the transmission cooler lines near the radiator.

-In some cars like Dodge, the radiator and transmission cooler are separate components.
-In other cars, transmission fluid exchanges heat through the lower portion of the radiator.
+In some cars like Dodge, the radiator and transmission cooler are separate.
+In other cars, the transmission fluid trades heat through the bottom of the radiator.

-If the engine starts overheating while the AC is on, transmission fluid will not be able to exchange its heat properly with the coolant flowing through the radiator.
-This is because the temperature of the engine’s coolant will not be lowered.
+If the engine gets too hot while the AC is on, the transmission fluid can’t trade heat well with the coolant in the radiator.
+This is because the temperature of the engine coolant doesn’t go down.

-You should monitor your vehicle’s dashboard.
-If it shows that the temperature of your vehicle’s engine is increasing while the AC is on, you should immediately stop the vehicle and find the causes of engine overheating.
+You should watch the dashboard in your vehicle.
+If it shows the temperature of your engine going up while the AC is on, you should stop right away.
+Then find out why the engine is overheating.

 2. Bad Transmission Fluid